nortikin/sverchok/README.md

 In case Sverchok still fails to install, we've compiled a list of reasons and known resolutions [here](http://nikitron.cc.ua/sverch/html/installation.html).
 Please let us know if you encounter other installation issues.

-If you update with update button in sverchok panel it can rise error in case of renaming folder, so follow [this](https://github.com/nortikin/sverchok/issues/669)
+If you update with update button in sverchok panel it can raise an error if you renamed a folder, so follow [this](https://github.com/nortikin/sverchok/issues/669) (a bootstrap script you can run from TextEditor)

 ###Contact and Credit
 Homepage: [Home](http://nikitron.cc.ua/sverchok_en.html)